-Expert system is a computer program that uses artificial-intelligence methods to solve problems within a specialized domain that ordinarily requires human expertise.
+An expert system is a computer program that uses artificial-intelligence methods to solve problems within a specialized domain that ordinarily requires human expertise.
 Structurally, the expert system consists of a knowledge base, an inference engine and an user interface.
 A knowledge base is an organized collection of facts about the system's domain.
 Facts for a knowledge base come from human experts and are usually presented in the form of "if - then" rules that can be applied to known facts to generate new facts.
 The inference engine interprets and evaluates facts in the knowledge base to provide an answer.
 Expert systems do not replace human experts, but serve as additional aids.

 It is not our goal to record as many lenses as possible in order to make the database the largest in the world.
-In our opinion, QUALITY, UNIFORMITY AND ACCURACY OF INFORMATION, as well as conclusions based on it, are much more important than QUANTITY OF INFORMATION.
+In our opinion, quality, uniformity and accuracy of information, as well as conclusions based on it, are much more important than quantity of information.

 Note: since the website is an expert system and not a test lab, we don't have lens tests and reviews here.